- Written by Dr.Mehmet Demircioglu

-For mild temple recession, many patients need 800 to 1,800 grafts to soften both temple corners.
+For mild temple corner recession, I often plan around 800 to 1,800 grafts to soften both corners.
 A very small corner refinement may need 400 to 800 grafts.
-A wider plan that lowers the hairline or rebuilds the frontal band can move toward 1,800 to 2,500 grafts or more.
-True temple point work is different again and is often planned in smaller numbers per side.
-The number should not be chosen from a photo alone.
-It changes with age, hair caliber, donor strength, recession depth, and whether the temples are stable or still moving backward.
+If the plan also lowers the hairline or rebuilds the frontal band, it can move toward 1,800 to 2,500 grafts or more.
+I do not choose that number from a front photo alone.
+I first separate temple corners from true temple points, then check age, hair caliber, donor strength, recession depth, and whether the pattern is stable or still moving backward.

 If the concern is mainly the two front temple corners, the common planning range is usually 800 to 1,800 grafts.
-A patient with a small Norwood 2 pattern may sometimes be closer to the lower end.
-A patient who wants both corners rebuilt, the frontal hairline strengthened, and the transition behind the hairline improved may need more.
+A small Norwood 2 pattern may sit closer to the lower end.
+If both corners, the frontal hairline, and the transition behind the hairline need rebuilding, the number may rise.
+For wider corner loss, Norwood 3 graft planning should connect that number to hairline height and future donor reserve.

 I treat this range as a starting estimate, not a promise.
 The real number depends on the size of the recipient area, the desired density, the existing hair behind the corners, and the quality of the donor hair.
-My article on whether 1,000 grafts can be enough explains why a small number can work only when the surgical goal is clearly limited.
+A small number works only when the surgical goal is clearly limited.
+That same limit applies when 1,000 grafts can be enough.

 For a wider frontal plan, the discussion may move closer to the territory covered in my article about whether 2,000 grafts are enough.
 Every temple case does not need 2,000 grafts.
 At that point, the plan has moved from a small corner refinement into a broader frontal frame.

-Why does the same temple recession need different graft numbers?
+The same temple recession can need different graft numbers

-Two patients can look similar from the front and still need different plans.
+Two men can look similar from the front and still need different plans.
 One may have thick donor hair, low skin and hair color contrast, and strong hair behind the corners.
 Another may have fine hair, high contrast, and early thinning spreading into the frontal band.
-The same graft number will not create the same visual result in both patients.
+The same graft number will not create the same visual result in both cases.

 Area is only one part of the calculation.
-Hair caliber, curl, graft quality, number of hairs inside each graft, direction of existing hair, and the density target all change how many grafts are needed.
-My page on 45 grafts per cm2 goes deeper into why density numbers can mislead when they are not tied to a real zone and a real patient.
+Hair caliber, curl, graft quality, the number of hairs inside each graft, direction of existing hair, and the density target all change how many grafts are needed.
+My page on 45 grafts per cm2 goes deeper into why density numbers can mislead when they are not tied to a real zone and real hair characteristics.

 A careful temple plan also needs a soft front edge.
 The first rows should not be packed with coarse multiple hair grafts.
 When the front looks harsh, the problem is often not just the number of grafts.
 It is the graft selection, angle, irregularity, and design.

-This distinction matters because a temple corner case can be a small frontal frame refinement, while temple point work changes the side outline of the face.
+This distinction matters because closing a front corner softens an M shaped hairline, while rebuilding a temple point changes the side outline of the face.
 If both areas are being rebuilt, I slow the plan down.
 A temple point that is too aggressive can make the face look artificial even if the grafts grow.
-My separate page on temple point restoration explains why the side frame should not be treated like a minor addition.
+The side frame should not be treated like a minor addition.
+That also matters for temple point restoration.

 The temple point is not just a gap to fill.
 The hair lies flatter, the direction is sharper, and the front edge must use carefully selected fine grafts.
 If coarse grafts or the wrong angle are used, even a small number can look obvious.

 Temple corners and temple points should not be turned into one casual quote.
-A patient may need 1,200 grafts for the frontal corners and still need a separate judgment about whether the side temple points should be touched at all.
+Someone may need 1,200 grafts for the frontal corners and still need a separate judgment about whether the side temple points should be touched at all.

 Front temple corners belong to the hairline, while true temple points shape the side frame of the face.